 Ministry of Children and Family Development, and Child and Youth Mental Health teams who, at a program level, are willing and able to provide gender-affirming mental health care and support for children, youth and families.

-If your service, agency or group fits within one or more of the categories above, you can request an in-person training by filling out our Education Training Request Form and submitting it to the email address listed within the form.
+If your service, program or group fits within one or more of the categories above, you can request an in-person training by filling out our Education Training Request Form and submitting it to the email address listed within the form.

 Due to limited capacity, the Trans Care BC education team is not available to provide stand-alone in-person trans cultural safety trainings (Trans Intro).